Henry Fisher House

-The Henry Fisher House is an historic, American home that is located in Oley Township, Berks County, Pennsylvania.
+The Henry Fisher House is an historic home that is located in Oley Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1973.

 History and architectural features

 This historic structure was built between 1798 and 1801, and is a 2 1/2-story, five-bay by two-bay, limestone dwelling with a steeply pitched gable roof.
 It has a two-story, rear kitchen addition with a flat roof.
 The main house has a Georgian center hall plan.
 The Fisher family has lived in the house since it was completed.

 It was listed on the National Register of Historic Places in 1973.